VanshikaP/node-api4-guided/README.md

 ## Deploying to Heroku

-- read the package
+- read the port from the env "process.env.PORT"
-- define a start script in package.json that uses node (instead of nodemon) to run the server.
+- define a start script in package.json that uses 'node' (instead of nodemon) to run the server.
+- by default heroku runs the server with start script